Murder of Nia Wilson: Civil suit

 The family of Wilson sued BART for failing to protect Nia and her sister.
-Specifically because transit officers had caught Cowell skipping fares a few days before the attack, and because of his previous arrest at a BART station, Wilson's family is stating that Cowell should not have been allowed back at the stations.
-The Arns Law Firm is preparing the suit—claiming Cowell's violence was foreseeable and preventable.
-The claim also contends that two weeks before Cowell attacked the Wilson sisters, he threatened to attack two other BART passengers but BART employees were not available to take a report.

-The suit also alleges that Letifah Wilson, El Muhammad, Tashiya Wilson, suffered physical injuries and emotional distress for witnessing the attack.
-Specifically the family is seeking, financial compensation for Nia Wilson’s death, Letifah Wilson’s injuries and the family’s emotional distress in addition to improved safety measures in order to prevent further attacks from taking place.
+Specifically because transit officers had caught Cowell skipping fares a few days before the attack, and because of his previous arrest at a BART station, Wilson's family stated that Cowell should not have been allowed back at the stations.
+The Arns Law Firm prepared the suit, claiming Cowell's violence was foreseeable and preventable.
+The claim also contended that two weeks before Cowell attacked the Wilson sisters, he threatened to attack two other BART passengers but BART employees were not available to take a report.
+The family sought financial compensation for Nia Wilson's death, Letifah Wilson's injuries and the family's emotional distress in addition to improved safety measures in order to prevent further attacks from taking place.

 Memorial

 Wilson's memorial was held on August 3, 2018, at 11 a.m. at the Acts Full Gospel Church in East Oakland.
 Her funeral was live-streamed.
 18 doves were released at the service, one to represent each year of Wilson's life.
-Her casket was brought to her resting place in a horse drawn carriage.
+Her casket was brought to her resting place in a horse-drawn carriage.
 A letter from California Congresswoman Maxine Waters was read aloud at the memorial.
-Nia's name was spelled in flowers and displayed in front of her casket.
 Oakland Congresswoman Barbara Lee also spoke at the service.